swift-on-server/site/Sources/__SwiftOnServer_org/Documentation.docc/2024/03/26-getting-started-with-structured-concurrency-in-swift/26-getting-started-with-structured-concurrency-in-swift.md

 }
 ```

 As you may notice, the `EventLoopExecutor` type is _manually_ retained and released.
-This is becasue the `addTask` method does not retain the executor.
+This is becasue the ``TaskGroup.addTask`` method does not retain the executor.
 If the EventLoopExecutor type is not retained elsewhere, it will be deallocated before the task is done running, causing a crash.

 #### Running Heavy Workloads

 Previously, we wrote that large workloads should be run outside of structured concurrency.
 This is necessary, since the _standard_ executor in Swift is designed to run tasks concurrently.
-In Swift 6, this is executor is the `globalConcurrentExecutor`, which is hidden in previous versions of Swift.
+In Swift 6, this is executor is the ``globalConcurrentExecutor``, which is hidden in previous versions of Swift.

 However, heavy workload _can_ be run on a custom executor.
 Using the pattern shown above, or an executor that is could be provided by SwiftNIO in the future, heavy workloads can run on a custom executor that is designed to handle heavy workloads.